GrantEdwards/joystick-mapper/README.md

 ## Background

-This is a joystick "channel mapper" for linux.
+This is a joystick "channel mapper" for Linux.
 It lets users create a virtual "joystick" device that outputs modified values from another joystick device.
 The standard Linux joystick subsystem along with utilities like 'jscal' and 'evdev-joystick' let you do a lot of the